 Fishing is hugely important in the Comoros as fish is the most regularly consumed dietary protein and an important source of income for many Comorians.
 However, it can be a difficult and often fickle livelihood due to poor access to markets, insufficient infrastructure, and volatile weather.
-On the island of Anjouan everyone can become a fisherman, or improvise as a fisherman, for a day, a week, or a month if necessary, but it is not uncommon to have several jobs at the same time.
+On the island of Anjouan everyone can become a fisher, or improvise as a fisher, for a day, a week, or a month if necessary, but it is not uncommon to have several jobs at the same time.

 Understanding how vital fishing is to the people of Anjouan, Dahari formed a team dedicated to building a positive marine future on this island.
 Last October, I arrived as a Blue Ventures staff member to support Dahari in recruiting and training staff and to lead the team of staff and community partners in accomplishing programme objectives.
 The mission of this team is to secure the sustainability of fishing and the revenues that fishing generates, as well as the conservation of the marine biodiversity of the Comoros.